WJFG: News/Talk

 On February 15, 2016, WCNS switched to a news-talk format, using the slogan Westmoreland's News Talk 1480.
 Local news was reported hourly by Hank Baughman, Aaron Anderson and the SRN and Townhall News Networks owned by Salem Media Group.

 Dow Carnahan, who won two Pennsylvania Association of Broadcasters awards in 2013 and 2014 for Best Local Newscast, was the station's main morning news and sports voice for 32 years, until his passing on Friday, April 29, 2016, at age 56.

 Quinn in the Morning, with veteran Pittsburgh radio personality Jim Quinn, aired Monday through Friday from 6 to 10 am and Talk Westmoreland, hosted by Baughman, aired Monday through Friday from 10 am to noon.

 From noon until 6 am Monday through Friday, WCNS aired six nationally syndicated talk shows: The Dennis Prager Show, The Savage Nation, The Mark Levin Show, The Hugh Hewitt Show, AAR's Daily Defense Hour, and Red Eye Radio.

 The station covered local sports, including Greater Latrobe High School football, basketball and wrestling, St. Vincent College football and men's and women's basketball, and WCNS continued to be the local outlet for the Pittsburgh Pirates and Steelers.

 "The Steelers Training Camp Live Show" was hosted by award winning sports writer and tv host Randy "Tank" Tantlinger, Katie Miller and Hank Baughman and former NFL QB Mike McMahon for three seasons.

 In late November 2017, WCNS dropped its news/talk format and began stunting with Christmas music, with a switch to an adult contemporary format after the holidays.

 It later began simulcasting with co-owned WXJX 910 AM, playing adult hits as 97.3 JACK FM.

 On February 9, 2021, WCNS changed its format from adult hits to oldies, branded as "Westmoreland Gold".

 Effective June 24, 2021, Laurel Highland Total Communications sold WCNS, WXJX, and two translators to Steve Clendenin's Maryland Media One, LLC for $475,000.

 Maryland Media One agreed to sell WCNS, WXJX, and their translators to Disruptor Radio (whose principal, John Fredericks, operates conservative talk stations), for $435,000 in March 2023.

 In June 2023, WCNS flipped to conservative talk with the WJFA call sign pending.

-The sale to Disruptor Radio was consummated on January 31, 2024, with the station changing its call sign to WJFG on February 7.
+WCNS' sale to Disruptor Radio was consummated on January 31, 2024, with the station changing its call sign to WJFG on February 7.
+The studios and offices on Main Street in Greensburg were immediately closed and its entire staff terminated, with programming operations originating from Richmond, Virginia.